opendocsg/slw-judgments-backfill/2012_SGHCR_1/report.md

 8       I reject this argument.
 An application for a stay on the ground of _forum non conveniens_ is different from an application for a stay for want of jurisdiction.
 The latter application is defeated where the applicant has submitted to the jurisdiction of the court as in so doing, the court has jurisdiction over the applicant.
 An application for a stay on the ground of _forum non conveniens_ is quite different.
 In making such an application, the applicant is not arguing that the court has no jurisdiction but that the court should decline to exercise its jurisdiction (see Adrian Briggs, _Civil Jurisdiction and Judgments_ (LLP, 4th Ed, 2005) at para 4.35).

 9       The analogy drawn was thus erroneous.
 While the taking of a step in the proceedings apart from the entering of an appearance may be fatal to an application for a stay for want of jurisdiction under O 12 r 7(1) because it demonstrated submission to jurisdiction, it did not have the same effect where an application for a stay on the ground of _forum non conveniens_ under O 12 r 7(2) was concerned.
-On this very point, the Court of Appeal in _Chan Chin Cheung v Chan Fatt Cheung and others_ [2010] 1 SLR 1192 (“ _Chan Chin Cheung_ ”) made it clear (at [22]) that even in a case where a defence has been filed, the defendant is still entitled to apply for a stay under O 12 r 7(2) although
+On this very point, the Court of Appeal in _Chan Chin Cheung v Chan Fatt Cheung and others_ <span class="citation">[2010] 1 SLR 1192</span> (“ _Chan Chin Cheung_ ”) made it clear (at [22]) that even in a case where a defence has been filed, the defendant is still entitled to apply for a stay under O 12 r 7(2) although

 he would be disentitled from doing so under O 12 r 7(1).